Introduction to Holding Company

 Example #2 – Berkshire Hathaway Inc.

-It was started by Oliver Chace in the year 1839 as a textile manufacturing company named Valley Falls Company.
-After several mergers, it finally became the Berkshire Hathaway that we know today.
+It was started by Oliver Chace in 1839 as a textile manufacturing company named Valley Falls Company.
+After several mergers, it finally became the Berkshire Hathaway we know today.
 It was in 1962 when Warren Buffett started buying stocks of Berkshire Hathaway.
 Initially, he focused on its core business of textile manufacturing.
 However, in 1967, he started venturing into the insurance industry.

 Example #3 – Citigroup Inc.